Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

 The game really makes sure you've learned how to pogo by basically making you do it as a substitute for regular jumping, and really tests your knowledge of enemy attack patterns with the challenge room.
 Every time I died I felt like it was my fault for messing up, and since I got so much practice finding good routes/getting the pogo timing right the runback didnn't really bother me.
 I never hit the wall I do with some FromSoft bosses where I just need to put the game down and touch grass for a while; every time I failed I immediately ran right back in and felt like I could do it this time.

-Having said that I was so, so happy to finally see map lady and get an overview of the hell I just ran through, along with a shortcut back down to Deep Docks.
+Having said that I was so, so happy to finally see Shakra and get an overview of the hell I just ran through, along with a shortcut back down to Deep Docks.
 I was slightly less happy when after a few attempts at the Savage boi I got far enough into the fight to see how many adds he can summon at once.
 I'm not smart/good enough to track/dodge that many enemies at once, so I'll come back once I powered up a bit.
 Back to Pale Marsh, through the proper entrance this time.

 ### Mysteries